 The Fund offers investors a choice of investments in one or more Sub-funds as detailed in Appendix A, in respect of which a separate portfolio of investments is held for each Sub-fund.
-Within each Sub-fund, Shares may be offered in different Shares Classes of those Shares Class Categories indicated for each Sub-fund in Appendix A, which may differ inter alia in their fee structure and distribution policy applying to them as described in section 8.1 of this Prospectus.
-Certain Share Classes are available to retail investors or to certain categories of retail investors while other Share Classes are available only to Institutional Investors or to specific categories of Institutional Investors.
-Investors should note that not all Share Classes are suitable for all investors and they should ensure that the chosen Share Class is the most suitable for them.
-Investors should note the restrictions applicable to the Share Classes, which are further described in section 8.1 of this Prospectus.
+Within each Sub-fund, Shares may be offered in different Shares Classes of those Shares Class Categories indicated for each Sub-fund in Appendix A, which may differ inter alia in their fee structure and distribution policy applying to them as described in section 8.1. of this Prospectus.
+Certain Share Classes are available to all investors while other Share Classes are available only to investors meeting specific conditions.
+Investors should note that not all Share Classes are suitable for all investors and they should ensure that the chosen Share Classes, which are further described in section 8.1. of this Prospectus.